pfsense/docs/source/captiveportal/captive-portal-configuration.rst

 FreeRADIUS and captive portal may be used to authenticate users using their MAC address, thus performing pseudo 802.1x.

-This authentication method is not *true 802.1x* because users will still need to make an http request in order to get connected. when this authentication method is enabled, the captive portal will try to authenticate users against the RADIUS server every time an HTTP request is made.
+This authentication method is not *true 802.1x* because users will still need to make an HTTP request in order to get connected.
+When this authentication method is enabled, the captive portal will try to authenticate users against the RADIUS server every time an HTTP request is made.

 It is possible, although not recommanded, to display the login page as fallback when authentication failed.